apache/druid/docs/ingestion/kafka-share-group-ingestion.md

 Effective broker acquisition lock timeout for share-group[my-group]: 30000 ms
 ```

-In Phase 1 a single thread does both poll and publish.
+A single thread does both poll and publish.
 If a batch exceeds the lock duration, in-flight records may be redelivered (duplicates).
 Tune `pollTimeout`, `maxRowsInMemory`, and `maxRowsPerSegment` so each cycle stays well under the lock window.
-Background renewal via `RENEW` is a Phase 2 enhancement.

 ## Scaling